Menu Close

 “Man also makes history but only in given circumstances and not under the chosen circumstances.”

 Though history is governed by law of dialectics, as per the law of dialectics, negativity get negated.
 Since capitalism is full of contradiction, it will automatically get negated.
 But it does not mean that there is no importance of human action.
-Hence he inspires workers not to wait rather go for action.
-Hence he says that, Man also makes history but man does not make history in chosen circumstances, he makes history only in given circumstances.
+Hence, he inspires workers not to wait rather go for action.
+He says that, Man also makes history but man does not make history in chosen circumstances, he makes history only in given circumstances.

 Marx purposefully preferred freedom because liberty term got linked with liberalism.
 For Marx, so called liberty in capitalist society is false consciousness / alienation.